 6. Think Outside The Box

 It’s easy to fall into old habits of Google AdWords set and forget campaigns but being able to think outside the box can yield some great results.
 Let’s take direct messaging for example.
 DM 200 of the top blogs or writers in your industry and offer up a free article written by your company in exchange for a backlink to your site, for example.
 While time-consuming, getting just a few articles up will generate valuable backlinks and traffic.

 Digital Marketing is a culmination of SEO, Advertising, Social Media, and plain old hard work.
 Be prepared to focus on all of these areas when planning and budgeting your marketing plan.

 8. Plan the Budget

-All of the previous items are really considerations to take into account when planning your budget but at the end of the day if you don’t have a number written down, your budget is $0.
+All of the previous items are real considerations to take into account when planning your budget but at the end of the day, if you don’t have a number written down, your budget is $0.
 Understand that the goal is always to market in ways that generate RESULTS and positive ROI.
-The cost of marketing should be negligible in relationship to the additional revenue generated.
+The cost of marketing should be negligible in relation to the additional revenue generated.

 Being realistic about the effort of digital marketing and the investment it takes to generate RESULTS is the first step to determining the ideal budget to get started.
 Starting is the second step.
 At the end of the day, it’s not what you spend, it’s what you generate as a result.